• Skip to primary navigation

 What is Git Log Command?

 The git log command is used to display a list of all commits made to a repository.
 This list includes the committed author, date, and message.
-You can execute this command by entering: git log
+You can execute this command by entering the git log.

 Git Log Command to See Repository History

 The above text displays a commit history with various other information included.
 The commits are displayed in reverse chronological order, with the most recent commit appearing at the top.
-This is useful for Git repositories that are used by more than one person.
+This is useful for Git repositories when more than one person uses it.

-When a user executes the git log command, then you can get four important information and those are:
+When a user executes the git log command, then you can get four important pieces of information, and those are:

 • Commit Author: This section provides information about who made the changes to the repository, including the author’s name.

-• Commit Date: This part of the text displays the date and time of when the commit was made, including the day and time zone.
+• Commit Date: This part of the text displays the date and time of the commit, including the day and time zone.
 It’s helpful to have this information included because people working on a project from different geographical locations can refer to it.

-• Commit Message: This section displays the commit message that was written at the time the changes were committed.
+• Commit Message: This section displays the commit message written when the changes were committed.

-When there are lots of commits on your repository that time some users don’t want to see the huge list of git commits.
-That’s why Git log has providing many options that help you filter out the commit history according to your preference, giving you some power over what is displayed.
+When there are lots of commits on your repository, some users don’t want to see the huge list of git commits.
+That’s why Git log provides many options that help you filter out the commit history according to your preference, giving you some power over what is displayed.

 How to Exit the git log Command?